amiteinav/bigquery/audit_logs/readme.md

 ```
 bq show --format=prettyjson ${project}:${auditlog_dataset} > policy.yaml
 ```
-* Add a row like this in the policy.yaml file and make sure to replace ${service_account} with the service account
+* Add a row like here in the *policy.yaml* file and make sure to replace SERVICE_ACCOUNT with the service account
 ```
     {
       "role": "WRITER",
-      "userByEmail": "${service_account}"
+      "userByEmail": "SERVICE_ACCOUNT"
     },
 ```
 * Apply the new policy file
 ```
 bq update --source policy.yaml ${project}:${auditlog_dataset}
 ```
-* From this point on there should be audit logs flowing. two tablbes
+* From this point on there should be audit logs flowing into two tablbes
   * cloudaudit_googleapis_com_activity_YYYYMMDD
   * cloudaudit_googleapis_com_data_access_YYYYMMDD